stasiselectronics/8BitWiFiVisualizer/README.md

 ## Network Traffic Visualizer
 Want to visualize how busy your WiFi channel is?
 The included Arduino sketch measures how many packets are flying around on the selected channel and displays the intensity on the LEDs.

 With the help of some automated functions, the board selects the WiFi channel with the strongest network present at startup.
-It then automatically adjusts the display range to keep up changing network conditions.
+It then automatically adjusts the display range to keep up with changing network conditions.

 [Learn more about how this firmware works!](https://stasiselectronics.github.io/8BitWiFiVisualizer/docs/enclosure/automatic-firmware/)